KevinWh0/JSGameEngine/README.md

 Known Bugs:

 - [ ] Setting width or height to a negative makes it so you cant select the object anymore
+- [ ] If the objects go offscreen you can select them even when under the panels